 If you’re a long-time property owner, chances are you’re already familiar with the usual paths to unlocking home equity: HELOCs, home equity loans, reverse mortgages, and selling your home outright.
 If you’re new to the industry, consider researching how to utilize your home equity to build wealth and explore using home equity for retirement to gain a deeper understanding of this valuable asset.
 However, selling your home can be time-consuming and stressful, and may not be the right decision to meet your needs.

-Exactly what is a sell and stay program and how does it work?
+Exactly what is a sell and stay transaction and how does it work?
 Understanding a little more about it will help you learn how to evaluate a sell and stay transaction and determine if it’s a good option for you.

 What is a leaseback?
 A leaseback is a financial arrangement where the seller of an asset leases it back from the buyer, allowing the seller to continue using the asset.